videlais/Unofficial-Ink-Cookbook/Chapter12/index.md

 ## Inline CSS and Choices

 Normally, all of the choice text in the story will appear the same way.
-Even with changing the styling of all of the choice text in a story by editing the rules of `p.choices` in the `style.css` file, they would appear the same.
+Even with changing the styling of all of the choice text in a story by editing the rules of `.choices` in the `style.css` file, they would appear the same.
 Every individual choice would be styled in the same way, which can be somewhat limiting.

 Luckily, there is a workaround within Ink to style individual choices!
 This workaround involves using inline CSS within the text of a choice to change the styling of that individual choice.
 Using the attribute *style* inside of an element, in-line CSS can be applied.

 > **Note:** In HTML, anything inside of the opening tag of an element is an *attribute*.
 These define settings and values that affect the structure or presentation of the element.
+>
-The *style* attribute can contain CSS declarations that will be applied only to that single element.
+> The *style* attribute can contain CSS declarations that will be applied only to that single element.

 Consider the following example: